namnguyen21/namnguyen/posts/dynamic-programming-101.md

 ![Combination sum tree diagram highlighting redundancies](/images/uploads/combination-sum-diagram-memo.png "Combination sum tree diagram highlighting redundancies")

-In this edited version of our previous diagram, I highlighted redundancies within our solution.
+In this edited version of the previous diagram, I highlighted redundancies within our solution.
 In the current solution, we are evaluating certain sub-problems more than once, specifically the sub-problems there `target = 2 and target = 1`.
 Memoization solves this problem by storing previously solved values.
 For instance, the first time the function solves `target = 2`, it will store the solution to that sub-problem.
 Then the next time it comes across `target = 2`, it no longer has to run the whole problem and instead just returns the cached value.

 To memoize our current recursive function, we can adjust our code to the following: